-You’ve done your research, prepped some questions and answers, and are fired up for the main event.
+You’ve researched, prepped some questions and answers, and are fired up for the main event.
 But you get lost on your way and end up being 20 minutes late without being able to call.
 Disaster.
-To avoid such an incident damaging your chances of getting the job, make sure to plan out how you’re going to get to your interview.
+To avoid such an incident damaging your chances of getting the job, plan out how you will get to your interview.

-Please spend some time looking at the route and how long it’s going to take.
+Please look at the route and how long it will take.
 Then, give yourself plenty of extra time to account for traffic or other unforeseen delays.
-You can even practice the route itself if it’s nearby, as this can help reduce some of the anxiety on the day of the interview.
+You can even practice the route if it’s nearby, as this can help reduce some of the anxiety on the interview day.

-If your interview is taking place remotely, you don’t have to worry about route planning.
-However, you do need to make sure that you have your technology tested and working.
-If you need to, a quick brush-up on your digital technology skills can help.
+If your interview takes place remotely, you don’t have to worry about route planning.
+However, you need to make sure that you have your technology tested and working.
+A quick brush-up on your digital technology skills can help if you need to.

-A quick run-through of things like your webcam, headset, internet connection, and presentation (if applicable) is an essential part of preparing for a job interview taking place online.
+A quick run-through of things like your webcam, headset, internet connection, and presentation (if applicable) is essential to preparing for a job interview online.

-The final part of your interview prep should be practice for the day itself.
-Even if you have everything planned out in your mind or written down on paper, you’ll want to spend time perfecting how you’re going to say it.
+The final part of your interview prep should be practice for the day.
+Even if you have everything planned out in your mind or written down on paper, you’ll want to spend time perfecting how you will say it.
 Here are some areas to focus on:

 Your voice and body language

 You want to make a good and lasting impression in your interview.
-Upbeat and confident body language, as well as a strong and clear voice, can go a long way to making you stand out.
-Whether it’s a face-to-face interview or not, make sure to sit up straight and smile.
+Upbeat and confident body language and a strong and clear voice can go a long way to making you stand out.
+Whether it’s a face-to-face interview, sit up straight and smile.
 If it is an in-person interview, make sure to maintain eye contact.
 Don’t slouch, cross your arms, or fidget too much.

 The good idea is to record yourself as you practice some of your answers.
 Then, when you listen back, you’re sure to spot areas you can improve on.

-Approach this trial run as if it was the real thing, from greeting the ‘interviewer’ to entering the room to the body of the interview itself.
-Not only does this give you the chance to practice your answers and questions, but it also means you can get feedback from someone else.
+Approach this trial run as if it were real, from greeting the ‘interviewer’ to entering the room to the body of the interview itself.
+This gives you the chance to practice your answers and questions, but it also means you can get feedback from someone else.

 You can also check out our course on how to succeed at interviews.
-Here, you’ll learn some of the tools you’ll need to be successful, no matter what type of interview you face.
+Here, you’ll learn some of the tools you’ll need to follow, no matter what type of interview you face.

 After the interview

-Now that we know how to prepare for a job interview, it’s time to think about the next steps.
-First, of course, your hard work isn’t entirely done the moment you walk out of the door.
+Now that we know how to prepare for a job interview, it’s time to consider the next steps.
+First, your hard work isn’t entirely done when you walk out of the door.
 Instead, you’ll want to think about sending a follow-up note afterward.

 You’ll want to thank the interviewer and mention the job role you interviewed for in this message.
-You can also refer to any particular areas that seemed especially relevant to the interviewer.
 Connect this point to your ambitions or skills.
-Finally, sign off by saying you’re happy to answer any additional questions and that you’re looking forward to hearing from them.
+You can also refer to any areas that seemed especially relevant to the interviewer.
+Finally, sign off by saying you’re happy to answer any additional questions and look forward to hearing from them.

 Courses to help

-Throughout this article, we’ve tried to highlight some beneficial courses related to interview preparation.
+Throughout this article, we’ve highlighted some beneficial courses related to interview preparation.
 However, to help you get ready, we’ve also picked out some others that you might find helpful as you prepare for a job interview:

-- Employee Engagement and Motivation.
+- Team member Engagement and Motivation.
 A helpful course if you’re applying for a management position.

 - Digital Skills for Work and Life.
 Learn about how technology is changing the workplace and how you can keep up with these changes.

 - Wellbeing and Resilience at Work.
-Find out how you can be resilient and adaptable in the rapidly changing workplace.
+Find out how to be resilient and adaptable in the rapidly changing workplace.

 Conclusion: The Interviewing Mindset

 Once you complete your preparation, remember to keep an open mind.
-While you can’t know in advance exactly what will happen in any given interview or what specific questions you’ll need to answer, you can practice ahead of time to build your confidence.
+Remember, interviews are an excellent opportunity to demonstrate your ability to think independently!
+While you can’t know precisely what will happen in any interview or what specific questions you’ll need to answer, you can practice beforehand to build your confidence.
 In addition, you can use this guide to develop strategies to help you navigate the unknown.
-Remember, interviews are an excellent opportunity to demonstrate your ability to think on your feet!

-Doing your research ahead of time is critical, but it’s also essential to avoid the mistake of assuming you know everything about the role because you’ve done your homework.
-For example, job descriptions can be imprecise, hiring managers might have special requirements, and there may be other factors at play.
+Doing your research ahead of time is critical, but it’s also essential to avoid assuming you know everything about the role because you’ve done your homework.
+For example, job descriptions can be imprecise, hiring managers might have special requirements, and other factors may play.

-If you better understand the role during the interview, you will feel more empowered to decide whether it’s the right fit for you instead of waiting for the employer to make that decision for you.
+If you better understand the role during the interview, you will feel more empowered to decide whether it’s the right fit instead of waiting for the employer to choose for you.